cssr-tools/expreccs/docs/text/examples.rst

     expreccs -i example1_back.txt -o back-coupling -m all -p yes

-This is one of the generated figures:
+This is one of the generated figures in the back-coupling/postprocessing folder (named as back-coupling_summary_BPR_regional_reference.png):

 .. image:: ./figs/back-coupling_summary_BPR_regional_reference.png